halfer/TemplateSystem/README.md

 Usage
 -----

 Your entry point to the plugin should create a controller class, which is a descendent of the `TemplateSystem` class.
-Personally, I like to extend TemplateSystem to a base class for the whole plugin (e.g. MyPluginBase) and then any plugin entry points can extend that.
+Personally, I like to extend `TemplateSystem` to a base class for the whole plugin (e.g. MyPluginBase) and then any plugin entry points can extend that.
 That helps provide a common parent in which shared controller code may reside.

+So you could have:

+	class MyPluginBase extends TemplateSystem {} /* in lib/MyPluginBase.php */
+	class MyPluginMain extends MyPluginBase {} /* in lib/MyPluginMain.php */

 When instantiating a controller, the full path of the plugin should be provided to the constructor:

     $root = dirname(__FILE__);

+    require_once $root . '/vendor/TemplateSystem/TemplateSystem.php';
+    require_once $root . '/lib/MyPluginBase.php';
+    require_once $root . '/lib/MyPluginMain.php';

-    new MyPluginMain($root);
+    new MyPluginMain( $root );

-When rendering a template in a controller, we use something like this:
+When rendering a template in a controller - say for an options page - we use something like this:

-    <?php $this->renderTemplate('info', array('usefulData' => $usefulData)) ?>
+    $this->renderTemplate(
+		'info',
+		array(
+			'usefulData' => $usefulData,
+		)
+	);

 This expects a file `templates/info.php` to exist in the plugin, to render this view.
 The developer can then expect `$usefulData` to be available in that template as supplied, as well as `$this`, pointing at the controller instance.